How to grow lavender – in flower borders and dry gardens

 Where to grow lavender

-Lavender is a great plant for informal hedging, edging flower beds and herb gardens, and lining paths, but can also be planted in borders or in pots on a patio.
-As it can tolerate drought conditions and poor soil it’s a good choice for hot, gravel gardens and coastal areas plus looks beautiful underplanting roses.
+Lavender is a great plant for informal hedging, edging flower beds and herb gardens, and lining paths, but can also be planted in borders or as part of container gardening ideas.
+As it can tolerate drought conditions and poor soil, it’s a good choice for hot, gravel garden ideas and coastal garden ideas, plus looks beautiful with rose garden ideas.

-Before buying a lavender plant, do your research as different cultivators will suit different situations and some are hardier than others – English varieties (Lavandula angustifolia) such as Lavender ‘Hidcote’ and ‘Munstead’ are the hardiest.
+Before buying a lavender plant, do your research as different cultivars will suit different situations and some are hardier than others.

 How to grow lavender from seed

 Seeds can take from two weeks to three months to germinate; if germination does not occur, consider cold stratifying by moving the tray to the refrigerator for four weeks, then back into the warm.
-Transplant seedlings into individual 8cm pots.
-Harden off the plants and plant out when danger of frost has passed, spacing to 45cm.
+Transplant seedlings into individual 3in (8cm) pots.
+Harden off the plants and plant out when danger of frost has passed, spacing to 18in (45cm).

-Alternatively sow 5mm deep into a prepared seed bed.
+Alternatively sow 0.2in (5mm) deep into a prepared seed bed.

-Lavender grows well in pots and containers on sunny patios or in courtyard gardens, but will need watering during hot weather to prevent them drying out.
+Lavender is one of the best shrubs for containers as a patio idea, or in courtyard gardens, but will need watering during hot weather to prevent drying out.